1. What is the Payment Services Directive?

-Capital requirements which aim to ensure financial stability have largely remained the same under PSD2 as they were set out in the original PSD.
+Capital requirements which aim to ensure financial stability have largely remained the same under PSD2 as they were set out in PSD1.
 Specific capital requirements have been defined for third party service providers in relation to their respective activities and the risks these represent.
 Third party service providers are not subject to own fund requirements.
 However, they need to hold a professional indemnity insurance covering the territories in which they offer services.

 11. Will the rules change for waived payment institutions?

 Under PSD1, entities with an average volume of monthly payment transactions below €3 million can benefit from a lighter authorisation regime, if their Member State of establishment makes use of that option.

 This so-called "waiver" regime will be maintained under PSD2 as an option for Member States, albeit with this difference, that Member States making use of the option can decide to define a lower threshold under which such "waivers" can be granted.